 Gaynor Arnold – has had three books published.
 Her debut novel Girl in a Blue Dress was longlisted for the Man Booker Prize 2008, the Orange Prize 2009, the Desmond Elliott Prize and the Prince Maurice Prize.
 It was also shortlisted for the McKitterick Prize, and won the historical section of the Coventry Inspiration Awards (2012).
 Girl in a Blue Dress has been published internationally and translated into several languages.
 Gaynor’s collection of short stories Lying Together was published in 2011 and longlisted for the Edge Hill Prize.
 Her second novel, After Such Kindness was published in 2012.
-She recently co-edited The Sea in Birmingham with Julia Bell.
-She has appeared at many literary festivals and in the media.
-She judged the Rubery International short story competition in 2014.
+In 2013, she co-edited The Sea in Birmingham with Julia Bell, in which her story Adult Beginners also appeared.
+In 2014 she judged the Rubery short story competition and was also a judge for the Rubery Book Award in 2016.
+She has spoken on radio and appeared at the Edinburgh, Oxford, and Hay-on-Wye festivals; and has been a regular speaker at libraries, creative writing courses and book clubs.
+Girl in a Blue Dress is now available as an audiobook in the USA.
+After Such Kindness is also available as an audiobook, published by Isis. (see http://www.gaynorarnold.com)

 Alan Beard – has had two books of stories published: Taking Doreen out of the Sky (Picador, 1999) and You Don’t Have to Say (TSP, 2010).
 He also edited Going the Distance (TSP, 2003) a book of stories celebrating 20 years of TSFG.
 Alan won the Tom-Gallon award for Best Short Story, and was longlisted for the Edge Hill prize, 2011.
-He has had stories in many magazines in the UK and USA, and his stories have appeared in anthologies including Best Short Stories 1991 and Best British Short Stories 2011 (Salt).
+He has had stories in many magazines in the UK and USA, and his stories have appeared in anthologies including Best Short Stories 1991 and Best British Short Stories 2011 (Salt), and The Book of Birmingham (Comma, 2018).

 Julia Bell – has had two novels published: Massive (Picador, 2002), and Dirty Work (Picador, 2007).
 Her short stories have appeared in Mouth (TSFG, 1996) and Going the Distance (TSP, 2003).
 She has edited many collections of short stories, including Hard Shoulder (the first ever TSP book, 1999), and England Calling (Phoenix, 2002), and co-edited (with Andrew Motion) The Creative Writing Coursebook (Macmillan, 2001).